gregory1011/practice-project/README.md

 ## 2. Naming Conventions

 - **Classes:**
-    - Start with an uppercase and use CamelCase.
+    - Start with an uppercase and used CamelCase.
     - *Example:* `UserService`
-- **Branching Strategy:**
-    - use jira ticket number and names.
-    - *Example:* `JD2-34 User CRUD Operations`
-- **Commit Messages:**
-    - *Example:* `Adds user list and create`
-- **Pull Request Messages:**
-    - use jira ticket number and names.
-    - *Example:* `JD2-34 User CRUD Operations`
 - **Methods:**
-    - Start with a lowercase and use camelCase.
+    - Start with a lowercase and used camelCase.
     - *Example:* `getUserData()`
 - **Variables:**
-    - Use meaningful names and avoid single-letter names (except for loop indexes).
+    - Used meaningful names and avoid single-letter names.
     - *Example:* `userList`, `accountStatus`
 - **Constants:**
-    - Use uppercase with underscores.
+    - Used uppercase with underscores.
     - *Example:* `MAX_RETRY_COUNT`

-## 3. Comments

-- Write meaningful comments and avoid obvious comments.
-- Use Javadoc style comments for classes and methods.
-- Comment any code that might appear non-trivial or has business implications.

 ## 4. Spring Boot Specifics

 - **Property Injection:**
-    - Use constructor injection over field injection for better testability.
+    - Used constructor injection over field injection for better testability.
 - **Exception Handling:**
-    - Use `@ControllerAdvice` and `@ExceptionHandler` to handle exceptions globally.
+    - Used `@ControllerAdvice` and `@ExceptionHandler` to handle exceptions globally.

 ## 5. General Guidelines

 - **Single Responsibility Principle:**
     - A class should have only one reason to change.
-- **Avoid Magic Numbers:**
-    - Instead of hard coded numbers, use named constants.
 - **Null Safety:**
     - Always check for `null` before using an object or provide default values using `Optional`.
 - **Logging:**